Croatia: An Ideal 10-Day Itinerary

 Spend the day in Hvar.
 We had the best greek-style feta and chicken salad at Dalmatinos.
 I still dream about this salad months later and have tried to replicate it, but to no avail.
 I would suggest renting either a quad or vespa and explore the island and watch the sunset from some remote beautiful locale.
 Make sure if you rent a quad that you do so early in the day as they tend to sell out during the summer.
 Hvar does shut down in late September so spending time on this island makes the most sense from May-September.

 Travel by catamaran to Dubrovnik.
 Buy your ticket for the catamaran soon upon arrival in Hvar as the catamaran does sell out!
 The tickets are sold at a store near the main dock in Hvar.
-You will arrive in Dubrovnik around 1 PM and have the rest of the day and night to roam around the old city.
+You will arrive in Dubrovnik around 1 PM and have the rest of the day and night to roam around Dubrovnik Old Town.
 I recommend staying near the cable car like we did, as the location is a five-minute walk into the old city, yet away from the hustle and bustle and tourists in the center.
 If you do one thing in Croatia, please have it be walking the old city walls around sunset!
 I have travelled a lot and seen many spectacular things, but walking the walls affected me in a way that very few things have in a long time.
 The views, the people, and the peacefulness is so incredible.
 Just make sure you don’t dawdle too much, as we missed about 1/4 of the walls, since they close the gates right at 6:30 PM and there are two entrances and exits.

 Fly home or to your next location.
 There is an airport bus that picks up right at the bottom of the cable car and takes you straight to Dubrovnik airport.
 This could not be easier and the bus times correspond with your flight times.
 How awesome is that!

+This post contains affiliate links, which means I receive a small commission if you make a purchase using this link.
 Did you like this post?
 Please follow me on Facebook for more updates!